dannyyaaj/web-dev-quiz/README.md

 # Web Dev Quiz App

 Welcome to the Web Dev Quiz App!
 This interactive web application is designed to help you test and improve your JavaScript skills through a series of challenging questions.
 Whether you're preparing for a technical interview or just looking to brush up on your coding knowledge, this app offers a fun and engaging way to learn.
+You can try it out [here](https://dannyyaaj.github.io/web-dev-quiz/).

 <!-- Features -->